6.16 Goodness-of-fit

 The null hypothesis for the HL test is that the triangles fall exactly on the diagonal in the population.
 If the triangles in the sample fall “close enough” to the diagonal, then the model is well calibrated.
 However, when using a statistical hypothesis test, what counts as “close enough” changes with the sample size.

 In general, the p-value of the HL test is smaller (indicating poorer fit) when the CIs do not overlap the diagonal.
 Triangles far from the diagonal, an indication of a poor fit, are more likely to have CIs that do not overlap the diagonal, so this seems reasonable.
 However, small samples result in less precise estimates and wider CIs.
-Therefore, in a small small, the triangles could be far from the diagonal but have CIs that are so wide they cross it, leading to the incorrect conclusion of a good fit.
+Therefore, in a small sample, the triangles could be far from the diagonal but have CIs that are so wide they cross it, leading to the incorrect conclusion of a good fit.
 In general, goodness-of-fit tests lack power to detect poor fit in small samples.

-Conversely, the p-value of the HL test is larger (indicating better fit) when the CIs do the diagonal.
+Conversely, the p-value of the HL test is larger (indicating better fit) when the CIs do cross the diagonal.
 Triangles close to the diagonal, an indication of a good fit, are more likely to have CIs that overlap the diagonal, so this seems reasonable.
 However, large samples result in more precise estimates and narrower CIs.
 Therefore, in a large sample, the triangles could be close to the diagonal but have CIs that are so narrow they fail to cross it, leading to the incorrect conclusion of a poor fit.
 In general, goodness-of-fit tests are overly sensitive to minor deviations from perfect fit in large samples.

 There are two other possibilities: triangles far from the diagonal with CIs that do not cross it (poor fit) or triangles close to the diagonal with CIs that do cross it (good fit).
 In each of these scenarios, the HL test and the calibration plot are more likely to be consistent.
 However, in general, when assessing goodness-of-fit, it is wise to also view a visualization rather than relying solely on a statistical test.